-Purchaser – Our methods of payment are with bank transfer, cash, debit or credit card (in person only) or by cheque supported by a valid guarantee card or bankers reference.
+Purchaser - Our methods of payment are with bank transfer, cash, debit card (in person only) or by cheque supported by a bankers reference.
 All purchases must be paid in full on the day of the sale before any lot is removed from the premises.
 No goods will be released to buyers unknown to the auctioneers without adequate reference or before their cheques have cleared.
 Anyone who, for whatever reason, is unable to pay for their goods on the day of the sale must inform the Saleroom Manager as to when payment will be made.
-There is a 2% surcharge on credit card payments.
+Credit card payments are not accepted.

 Vendor – Vendors will normally receive proceeds of sale 10 working days after.
 However, where individual consigned Lots have sold for £500 or above Durrants reserve the right to hold payment until we have been paid by the purchaser.
 We also reserve the right to rescind a sale, if it is clear that having pursued all the usual channels Durrants are unlikely to receive payment on the Lot in question.
 In such circumstances, the Lot(s) involved will be reoffered in a later Sale with the sale reserve (if applicable).

 9 ATTRIBUTION AND CONDITION OF LOTS